spacetelescope/caldp/README.rst

 The *data* subdirectory parallels but has a different structure than the *messages* subdirectory.
 For every ipppssoot message,  there is a data directory and subdirectories which contain output files from processsing that ipppssoot.
-In the current implementation, the ipppssoot message file is empty,  it is normally populated by the
+In the current implementation, the ipppssoot message file is empty,  it is normally populated by CALCLOUD's downloader with the paths of files to archive when it is output to dataset-synced.

 .. code-block:: sh